inimino/cmpr/README.md

 5. Run `cmpr` in this directory, and it will ask you some configuration questions.
    If you want to change the answers later, you can edit the .cmpr/conf file.

+### Bonus: cmpr in cmpr

+1. We ship our own cmpr conf file, so run cmpr in `~/cmpr` to see the code the way we do while building it.

 ## Caveats:

 Developed on Linux; volunteers and bug reports on other environments gladly welcomed!